tomconte/tomconte.github.io/_posts/2017-01-19-deploy-ethereum-smart-contract-using-client-signature.md

 });
 ```

-And now the interesting bit!
-We need to construct a raw transaction, including a few parameters we usually don't specify, like the gas and nonce to use:
+And finally the interesting bit!
+We need to construct a raw transaction, including a few parameters we usually don't specify, like the gas price and `nonce` to use:

 ``` javascript
 const gasPrice = web3.eth.gasPrice;